Mimi3col/Project4/README.md

 - [x] **At least one image is displayed per API call**
 - [x] **Clicking on a displayed value for one attribute adds it to a displayed ban list**
 - [x] **Attributes on the ban list prevent further images/API results with that attribute from being displayed**
+    - as shone in the gif when an attribute is selected it will no longer appear

 The following **optional** features are implemented: